 A licence to fish for abalone is required.
-With around 18,000 recreational licenses issues each year, abalone fishing is a very popular activity.
+With around 18,000 recreational licences issued each year, abalone fishing is a very popular activity.
 The recreational catch is managed through size and bag limits, as well as closed areas and seasons.

-When fishing for abalone ensure to abide by catch care rules.
+When fishing for abalone ensure you abide by catch care rules.